-Finally, we wish to note that while intensive interventions are an integral part of a solution to obesity crisis, and can control and even reverse diabetes, as demonstrated in a recently published study30, prevention every day is effective for many more people, and prevents all associated diseases.
+Finally, we wish to note that while intensive interventions are an integral part of a solution to obesity crisis, and can control and even reverse diabetes, as demonstrated in a recently published study36, prevention every day is effective for many more people, and prevents all associated diseases.
+A very recently published UK modelling study37 showed that due to high prevalence of obesity and physical inactivity, which are risk factors for multiple diseases, in the next 20 years there will be a massive expansion in the number of people suffering from multiple diseases, known as multi-morbidity.
+It was concluded that along with bespoke healthcare service provision for patients with multi-morbidity, there needs to be a focus on prevention37.